w3c/web-of-things-framework/readme.md

 To start the server use the following command from a terminal shell:

 ```
+  cd examples
-  node framework.js
+  node demo.js
 ```

 To load the demo web page point your web browser to

   http://localhost:8888/

-and open the browser console to view the log
+and open the browser console to view the log.

+Click on the Things menu item in the browser to view the loaded things.

+Open other browser instance at http://localhost:8888/ and invoke actions and writable properties, the framework should send data to both browser sessions.

 1. <a name="1">http://www.w3.org/blog/2015/05/building-the-web-of-things</a>
 2. <a name="1">http://www.w3.org/2015/05/wot-framework.pdf</a>